-Chief Internal Auditor General Manager - FMB General Manager - HPB General Manager - TMB General Manager - UniBank Head of Corporate Affairs Head of Credit Head of Cyber Protection Head of Digital Head of Enterprise Risk Head of Finance Head of Human Resources Head of Product and Marketing Head of Regulatory Services Head of Technology Services Head of Third Party Distribution Head of Treasury 3 weeks' salary on departure for every 1 year of service to a maximum of 18 months (f) Description of the different forms of variable remuneration that the ADI utilises and the rationale for using these different forms.
+Chief Internal Auditor General Manager - FMB General Manager - HPB General Manager - UniBank General Manager - TMB (position ceased Nov19) Head of Corporate Affairs Head of Credit Head of Cyber Protection Head of Digital Head of Enterprise Risk Head of Finance Head of Human Resources Head of Regulatory Services Head of Technology Services Head of Third Party Distribution Head of Treasury 3 weeks' salary on departure for every 1 year of service to a maximum of 18 months (f) Description of the different forms of variable remuneration that the ADI utilises and the rationale for using these different forms.
 Board.
-Performance based components of rer supports TMBL's long-term financial soundness formance bonus arrangements pertaining to sales targets, quotas or referrals are discussed at Performance based components of remuneration must be designed to encourage behaviour that s TMBL's long-term financial soundness and the Risk Management Framework. ast year, no senior managers were paid a performance bonus.
+Performance based components of remuneration is supports TMBL's long-term financial soundness and the F ance bonus arrangements pertaining to sales targets, quotas or referrals are discussed at ormance based components of remuneration must be designed to encourage behaviour that IBL's long-term financial soundness and the Risk Management Framework.